 Not every spinal cord injury will lead to a personal injury claim.
 However, you may be entitled to compensation if your spinal cord injury was caused by someone else’s careless, reckless, or negligent behavior.
 For your claim to succeed, you will also need to document and establish past, ongoing, and future losses for which you can be financially compensated.
 These losses could include medical bills, lost income because you’re unable to work, and pain and suffering.

-If you have questions about your legal rights after a spine injury, please contact Kreger Brodish LLP today.
+If you have questions about your legal rights after a spine injury, please contact our Durham personal injury lawyers at Kreger Brodish LLP today.
 The consultation is free.

 How a Durham Spinal Cord Injury Lawyer Can Help